mdg-graphics/mili-python/README.md

 version=$(cat src/mili/__init__.py | grep 'version' | grep -Eo "[[:digit:]]+,[[:digit:]]+,[[:digit:]]+" | tr , . )
 git tag -a v${version} -m "version $version" git push origin v${version}
-pip3 install --upgrade build
-python3 -m build
+python3 -m build .
 ```

-This will generate a directory in the top level of the `mili-python` repository that contains the `whl` file.
+This will generate a `./dist` directory in the top level of the `mili-python` repository that contains the `whl` file, as well as the `sdist` (not currently distributed).

 To upload the `whl` file to the nexus repository you will need to use twine as shown below:
 ```